 Fresno Grizzlies Game Notes at Stockton

 The Grizzlies and Ports continue their six-game series tonight.
 First pitch is scheduled for 7:05 pm PT from Banner Island Ballpark.
-Grizzlies RHP Brayan Castillo and Ports RHP Kyle Virbitsky are the probable starters.
+Grizzlies RHP Victor Juarez and Ports RHP Grant Judkins are the probable starters.
 I have attached the roster/game notes.

 Recent Transactions:

-Catcher Braxton Fulford has thrown out 7 of 10 base stealers this season.
-He has 8 hits over his last three games (2 3-hits and 1 2-hit), five runs scored too (2 last 2 games)
+Catcher Braxton Fulford has thrown out 7 of 11 base stealers this season.
+He has 10 hits over his last four games (2 3-hits and 2 2-hit), six runs scored too

-STATEMENT AGAINST STOCKTON: In the current series, the Grizzlies have tallied 43 hits with 10 of them leaving the yard and have outscored the Ports 26-5.
-Fresno has mashed 18 homers over their first six affairs against Stockton this season, with two contests of five taters each.
-For the third straight game, the Fresno offense collected double-digit hits.
-On Thursday, eight of the nine starters notched at least one hit with five batters mustering two or more of them.
-Juan Brito led the charge with a three-hit evening.
-The second baseman relished a double, triple and four RBI (all career-highs).
-Adael Amador continued his red-hot play, going deep for the third consecutive contest.
-Amador has four homers in the series and a team-best six clouts on the year.
-Warming Bernabel also highlighted the offensive explosion, reaching base in all five of his plate appearances.
-He spanked a pair of singles, drew two walks and was hit by a pitch.
-Juan Guerrero and Bryant Quijada each roped a pair of singles with Guerrero picking up two RBI.
-On the other side of the ball, the Fresno pitching staff has struck out 28 batters over the past two contests and the bullpen has only allowed one hit over their last eight innings.
-The last two Grizzlies starters, Case Williams and Evan Shawver hurled five innings and both of them picked up career-high strikeouts.
+STATEMENT AGAINST STOCKTON: In the current series, the Grizzlies have tallied 53 hits with 12 of them going as homers and have outscored the Ports 35-8.
+Fresno has mashed 20 homers over their first seven affairs against Stockton this season, with two contests of five taters each.
+For the fourth straight game, the Fresno offense collected double-digit hits.
+On Friday, Yanquiel Fernandez led the charge with a three-hit and RBI game, ending his evening a triple shy of the cycle.
+The Cuban native picked up his RBI on a single in the first, a wallop in the third and groundout in the eighth.
+Fernandez's clout in the third was followed up by a Warming Bernabel inside-the-park homer.
+It was the first back-to-back jacks and inside-the-park tater of the Grizzlies 2022 season.
+The last time Fresno notched back-to-back big flies was on June 20, 2021 versus Stockton (Julio Carreras and Zac Veen).
+The most recent inside-the-park homer was by Drew Romo on August 28, 2021 versus Modesto.
+Besides the round trippers by Fernandez and Bernabel, the rest of the Grizzlies lineup boasted big games.
+Eight of the nine starters scored a run while five batters mustered at least one RBI.
+Juan Brito scored twice and Braxton Fulford supplied a pair of hits.
+Zach Kokoska, Juan Guerrero and Braiden Ward each drove in a run with the latter two belting doubles.
+Adael Amador spanked the other double for Fresno.
+The run support once again matched a great performance by the Grizzlies pitching staff.
+Brayan Castillo struck out a career-high eight batters over four-plus innings of work.
+Sergio Sanchez (2-0) earned the win after two and one-third scoreless frames.
+He punched out three.
+Tyler Ahearn concluded the triumph with two shutout innings, fanning three as well.
+The trio of arms joined together to strike out 14 Ports batters.
+Fresno pitching has struck out 42 batters over the past three contests and the bullpen has only allowed one hit over their last 12.1 innings.

 AMADOR IS AMAZING: Adael Amador may have just turned 19, but the Rockies #10 prospect has shown bat ability way beyond his years.
-Yesterday in Stockton, Amador smacked his fourth homer over his last three contests, giving him a team-leading six on the 2022 campaign.
-Amador has now gone deep in three consecutive games, the most since Zac Veen did it last year from July 14-17 (Game 1), also in Stockton.
-The last Grizzlies player to homer in four straight contests was Colin Simpson last year, from July 9-14 at San Jose and at Stockton.
+On Thursday in Stockton, Amador smacked his fourth homer over the first three contests of the series, giving him a team-leading six on the 2022 campaign.
+Amador went deep in three consecutive games, the most since Zac Veen did it last year from July 14-17 (Game 1), also in Stockton.
 He also ranks in the Top 10 in nine California League offensive categories.
-Amador is ranked first in homers (6), first in total bases (44), second in OPS (1.101), third in slugging percentage (.657), third in hits (23), fourth in batting average (.343), tied for fourth in extra base hits (9), tied for sixth in OBP (.444) and tied for seventh in walks (13) among all qualified hitters.
+Amador ranks first in homers (6), tied for first in total bases (46), third in OPS (1.090), third in slugging percentage (.648), third in hits (24), tied for third in extra base hits (10), fourth in batting average (.338), seventh in OBP (.442) and ninth in walks (14) among all qualified hitters.

-CASTILLO GETS THE NOD: The Grizzlies will give the ball tonight to Brayan Castillo for the fourth time this season.
-Castillo hurled five scoreless innings, allowing two hits and a walk while fanning a pair in his first start against the Stockton Ports on Opening Night.
-In his second outing of the 2022 campaign (first road start), Castillo tossed four and two-thirds shutout frames, permitting three hits while punching out six against the San Jose Giants.
-On April 23 (third start), Castillo lasted three and two-thirds innings against the Lake Elsinore Storm and will look to regain his dominant form tonight at Banner Island Ballpark.
-The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
-At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
-Read more about the righty on Page 2.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.